BrettCawley/brettcawley.github.io/_posts/2019-8-23-Create-A-Lightning-Network-On-Simnet.md

 ### Creating Our Ligning Nodes
 [](/#CreateLightningNode)

-Lets now run `alice`'s ligtning node.
+Let's now run `alice`'s ligtning node.
 After you run the following, it will wait for you to decrypt the wallet using a password.
-We'll do that later, but for now run this command in a new powershell terminal:
+We'll do that in the next step, but for now run this command in a new powershell terminal:

     lnd --rpclisten=localhost:10001 --listen=localhost:10011 --restlisten=localhost:8001 --datadir=data --logdir=log --debuglevel=info --bitcoin.simnet --bitcoin.active --bitcoin.node=btcd --btcd.rpcuser=kek --btcd.rpcpass=kek

 ### Interacting using command line
-To interact with `alice`'s node, we will need to unlock the node using the `lncli` tool. `lnd` uses [macaroons](https://ai.google/research/pubs/pub41892) as authentication, and you'll notice we supply the path to our macroons directory.
+To interact with `alice`'s node, we will need to unlock the node using the `lncli` tool. `lnd` uses [macaroons](https://ai.google/research/pubs/pub41892) as authentication, and you'll notice we supply the path to our macroons directory in the command above.

 You’ll be asked to input a wallet password for `alice`, which must be longer than 8 characters.
 You also have the option to add a passphrase to your cipher seed.
 For now, just skip this step by entering “n” when prompted about whether you have an existing mnemonic, and pressing enter to proceed without the passphrase.
 Run the following in a new terminal: